Find flights

 Wi-Fi

 RJ has had no inflight Wi-Fi until recently, increasingly a major strike against them for those of us who want to remain productive in the air.
-However in early 2024 the airline announced that it will be installing fast Viasat Wi-Fi on all of its new deliveries including Embraer E2s, new A320s and 787-9’s, with a plan to retrofit the older 787-8 aircraft as well.
-Good news indeed.
+The good news is that fast Viasat Wi-Fi is now available on the majority of the fleet, with installation continuing on new Embraer E2s, A320s, A321s and 787-9s, plus a plan to retrofit the older 787-8 aircraft as well.

 Amman stopover programme

-RJ has a new stopover offering called the Zuwar Stopover Programme.
-If you have a minimum transit time of 8 hours (6 hours for business class) and not more than 24 hours.
-It can be a fantastic way to see some of Jordan’s incredible sights such as Petra or the Dead Sea while enroute to your destination.
+RJ offers a Transit Accommodation programme for passengers with longer stopovers in Amman.
+If you have a minimum transit time of eight hours (six hours for Crown Class) and not more than 24 hours, it can be a fantastic way to see some of Jordan’s incredible sights such as Petra or the Dead Sea while enroute to your destination.

-In some case, these include complimentary hotel stays and tours of the attraction in question.
+For eligible passengers, this may include complimentary hotel accommodation, meals and ground transportation to and from the airport hotel.
 Definitely worth looking into if you have a longer connection, and this might even be worth adding an overnight stop for.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up to date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.